 Trends and Latest Developments

 Recent research indicates a growing interest in cryoprotective agents, substances that can protect bacteria during freezing and thawing.
-These agents, such as certain sugars or proteins, can help to stabilize the bacterial cell membranes and reduce ice crystal damage.
+That said, these agents, such as certain sugars or proteins, can help to stabilize the bacterial cell membranes and reduce ice crystal damage.
 Some yogurt manufacturers are now incorporating cryoprotectants into their products to improve the survival rate of probiotics after freezing.
 This is a promising development for consumers who want to freeze yogurt without compromising its health benefits.

 Tips and Expert Advice